antonagre/cucumberTest/README.md

 # CucumberTest

-***This is a simple calculator app in java and the implementation of cucumber tests of the 4 main operation using the Gherkin language***
+***This is a simple calculator app written in java and the implementation of the cucumber tests for the 4 main operations using the Gherkin language***

 ### To run the test written with cucumber use command: